 In 2007 Jen successfully completed 2 levels of the Wine and Spirit Education Trust at the Art Institute in Vancouver.
-Working as a wine specialist at The Sutton Place Hotel allowed Jen to improve her palate daily and increase her wine knowledge through wine makers and continuous tastings of local and international wines.
+Working as a wine specialist in downtown Vancouver allowed Jen to improve her palate daily and increase her wine knowledge through wine makers and continuous tastings of local and international wines.
 Through working in this position Jen had the pleasure of helping clients select and pair wines for personal and special occasions.
 Clients included countless celebrities and so many wonderful Vancouverites looking for that special bottle.
 At the top of Jen’s celebrity encounters Ryan Reynolds and Hayden Panettiere proved to be some of the loveliest people out there.
 Fun facts: largest volume sale-cases upon cases for the “Twilight” wrap party, most expensive bottle in the store at the time-$13,000 Mouton Rothschild gold painted bottle of Bordeaux, funniest customer experience-upon learning staff were not permitted to buy it musician Prevail(Swollen Members) purchased Jen a bottle of the Blue Mountain Pinot Blanc-awesome!
 Favourite food/wine gig- Jen & her accomplice organized a series of four dinner parties for the creator of the X-Files (Chris Carter) and friends.

 During the 2010 Winter Olympics in Vancouver Jen was a part of the team cooking on The Russian Tall Ship-definitely her craziest experience- The galleys, ladders and language barrier proved to be a great challenge as well as an unforgettable experience.